papaponmx/blog/array_reduce_for_newbies.md

  * 1. Define an array of numbers.
  * 2. We declare the reducer function that will be applied to each element of the array.
  * 3. Within the reducer function, if the currentItem is greater than the accumulator, we will return the currentItem.
- * 4. We invoke numbers.reduce() passing our reducer function as a first parameter and 0 as an initial value for our accumulator.
+ * 4. We invoke numbers.reduce() passing our reducer function as a first parameter and 0 as an initial value for our accumulator. * 5.
+We store the value returned by numbers.reduce() in a variable called average.
  */